markgbeckett/jupiter_ace/getting_started/README.md

 ![](intro_5.png)

-To correct the issue, you would need to type the following (though not the comments):
+To correct the issue, you would need to type the following:

 ```
 FORGET TRIPLE